 The last of our really popular shooters that are now considered "vintage" is the Tootsie Roll.
 Yes, it does taste a lot like the candy and, yes, it is delicious.

 There are a few recipes you can choose from, but the key to that signature Tootsie Roll taste is a hint of orange.
-The most common recipe pairs that with vodka and coffee liqueur while another simply opts for chocolate liqueur and orange juice.
+One common recipe pairs orange juice with chocolate and coffee liqueurs.

 We really cannot share the most delicious shots without at least one recipe that calls for whipped cream vodka.
 When these flavors were released, they took our idea of dessert liquors to a new level.

 For the berry whipped recipe, you'll pair that tempting, creamy-flavored vodka with a strawberry vodka.
 Add a splash of grenadine (because it can never be too sweet) and you have a pretty pink and oh-so-good shot to enjoy.

 10 of 12

 The other shooters here are a little tame compared to this recipe.
 We finally get to bring a little whiskey into the mix and if you didn't guess by the shot's name, we're talking whiskey of the Irish variety.